lino-levan/astral/docs/pages/advanced/sandbox.md

 ---
-title: Connect to existing browser
+title: Sandbox permissions
-description: How to connect an existing browser process with astral
+description: How to use Deno permissions to sandbox pages
 index: 4
 ---